 The traditional game of Pictionary usually has five categories – people, places, animals, actions, and objects.
 You can choose one theme to play the game.
 For a challenge, use all five themes as your prompts.

 The fun game can serve as a bonding experience for parents and children.
 You can include these at your family game nights.
-Contextualize phrases to what your family enjoys and inside jokes that you may have.
+Contextualize phrases about what your family enjoys and inside jokes that you may have.
 You can also make themes according to the time of the year that you spend with your family.

 For example, have a Winter Wonderland theme during Christmas.
 You can play the game after Christmas dinner.
 Include cherished memories and incidents that the family experiences during the holiday season.